josiahdavis/josiahdavis.github.io/_posts/2018-04-08-CS-lewis-on-membership-vs-collectivism.md

 tags: summary, christianity
 ---

+*C.S.
+Lewis read "Membership" on February 10, 1945 to the Society of St. Alban and St. Sergius, Oxford.
+I read it in the complication of his papers, The Weight of Glory.
+This is a summary and outline of the main points.
+All quotes are from the lecture unless otherwise noted.*

 ## Summary

 The Christian life is not a private affair.
 But how can the Christian life at once reject individualism and yet counteract the secular notion of collectivism?
 The answer, Lewis says, is to consider the difference between Christian membership and secular collectivism.
 First, members in the body of Christ, like organs in a human body, have complementary functions, structure and even dignity whereas in the secular collective all members are interchangeable.
 Second, the body of Christ is eternal, whereas other collective bodies (e.g., clubs, societies, nations, etc...) are temporal.